isma8011/tonepiano/README.md

 The majority of this custom boilerplate code comes from the [HTML5 Boilerplate](https://html5boilerplate.com/) Github repository.
 It provided the basis of the file structure, as well as the overall skeleton of the project.
 Cloning the original repository is recommended for those who want a blank template of the boilerplate.
+Piano key design and keyboard functionality contributed by David Schaal.

 ## License